USEPA/CMAQ/DOCS/Developers_Guide/CMAQ_Dev_Guide.md

 -   If the contribution is a new feature, developers are encouraged to publish its use in a peer-reviewed journal before submitting it to the CMAQ Public Repository.

 *CMAQ Documentation Resources:*
-Documentation for CMAQv5.2.1 is available at https://github.com/USEPA/CMAQ/tree/5.2.1/DOCS.
+Documentation for CMAQv5.3 is available at https://github.com/USEPA/CMAQ/tree/master/DOCS.
 Materials include:
--   an Operational Guidance Document which describes code structure and regular operation of the model.
+-   User Guide which describes code structure and regular operation of the model.
--   several Release Notes describing code improvements relevant for this model release.
+-   Release Notes describing code improvements relevant for this model release.
--   several Tutorials that give specific instructions for common tasks like running CMAQ or adding chemical tracers.
+-   Tutorials that give specific instructions for common tasks like running CMAQ or adding chemical tracers.

 ## Ongoing Support
 Depending on the size, scope, and importance of the contribution, the CMAQ development team may or may not have the resources to support it through future releases.
 For example, bug fixes and minor, but helpful, changes to the existing code will likely be incorporated into the general code base and supported.
 Large code additions, like a new process module or an instrumented version of CMAQ may require more effort to support than can be provided by resources of the EPA Office of Research and Development.
 However, if the feature is particularly of interest for the CMAQ user community, it may be supported.
 Decisions regarding ongoing support will be made on a case-by-case basis.